Get Schooled

 Tuition Equalization Grant Program (TEG)

-For the 2023-2024 academic year, eligible students could have received up to $3,873 in aid.
+For the 2024-2025 academic year, eligible students could have received up to $3,873 in aid.
 Eligible students with exceptional financial need could have received up to $5,810.
+(See page 5.)

 Toward EXcellence, Access, and Success Grant Program (TEXAS Grant)

-This grant is awarded to students with financial need who are attending a Texas public university or health-related institution.
-No information has yet been released about how much an eligible student may receive for the 2024-2025 academic year.
+The Toward EXcellence, Access, and Success Grant Program (TEXAS Grant) is awarded to students with financial need who are attending a Texas public university or health-related institution.

 Texas Public Educational Grant Program (TPEG)